 Now if we check Cassandra we should see our rows:

-The combination of Apache Kafka, Kafka Streams, Kafka Connect and Apache Cassandra provides a powerful real time streaming and analytics platform.
+The combination of Apache Kafka, Streams API in Kafka, Connect API in Kafka and Apache Cassandra provides a powerful real time streaming and analytics platform.
 Initially, the Cassandra Sink was developed for a trade data source at a Eneco, but has now been successfully deployed to sink Twitter, Reuters and more to Cassandra to feed multiple APIs and Data Scientists.

 To see a live demo, check out a quick overview below: